 Asthenia (General Weakness)

 General weakness (asthenia) is often a component of fatigue.
 Symptoms may affect physical, psychological, and social functioning.
 If your fatigue is the result of a source other than anemia, there are no laboratory tests that can be used to diagnose it.
 There are many medical conditions that can cause fatigue, including poor thyroid function, dehydration, liver problems, sleep disorders, infection, and progression of multiple myeloma.
 Your healthcare team must try to identify the source or sources of your fatigue and find ways to manage it most effectively.

-- Medications that you are taking (many of the treatments for MM increase feelings of fatigue or cause fatigue)
+- medications that you are taking (many of the treatments for multiple myeloma increase feelings of fatigue or cause fatigue)

 Your healthcare provider may: